-So, to pay homage to the rich culture of Mexico, we're cooking up some mouthwatering recipes from Mexican and Mexican American chefs — including, of course, cold margs and tacos.
+For everyone wanting to pay homage to the rich culture of Mexico with fun and food, we're cooking up some mouthwatering recipes from Mexican and Mexican American chefs — including, of course, cold margs and tacos.
 From gorgeous pitaya margaritas to fresh and unique starters like Pati Jinich’s sweet yet spicy watermelon and tomatillo salad to regional specialties like tamales oaxaqueños, these Cinco de Mayo recipes, this year’s feast will be unforgettable.

 If you're not familiar with dragon fruit (also called pitaya), definitely give it a try in this cocktail.
 It has a flavor that's reminiscent of kiwi, but what's truly remarkable about it is its brilliant color.
 And to take this margarita to the next level, you can rim the glass with salt mixed with crushed dried rose petals.